 Students in Class 6 study the following topics:

-In class 6, students analyze major events in Roman history and discover how the past shapes the traditions and identity of a state.
-Students develop precision and attention to details with new grammatical constructions as well as practice reading comprehension skills.
-Class 6 students prepare for and participate in the National Latin Exam.
+In Class 6, students analyze major events in Roman history and discover how the past shapes the present.
+Meanwhile, students are also learning about past tense verbs for the first time, including the imperfect, perfect, and pluperfect tenses.
+Class 6 students prepare for, and participate in, the National Latin Exam.

 Class 6 students are exposed to classical musicians and their works.
 Students are taught to listen and to hear discriminately in order to begin to understand musical ideas.
 They also learn to sing, as accurately as possible, and to develop a working knowledge of musical notation.